CSC 101 Lecture Notes Week 1

 1. Computer programs are written in a vastly simpler language than human programs; specifically.

-2. Humans must communicate programs to computers using programming languages, such as C, C++, and FORTRAN.
+2. Humans communicate with computers using programming languages, such as C, Java, etc.

-2. Computer programs must be written in very simple and precise steps, that are much more basic than natural language programs.
+2. Computer programs must be written in very simple and precise steps, that are much more basic than natural language communication.

-1. When writing a computer program, one cannot assume the large amount of human knowledge that is generally assumed when writing a human-level program.
+1. When writing a computer program, one cannot assume the large amount of human knowledge that is generally assumed when communicating with another person.

-2. For this reason, computer programs are considerably more tedious to write than human programs.
+2. For this reason, computer programs can be quite tedious to write correctly.

 3. The range of problems that can be solved with computer programs is generally simpler and more mundane than the range of problems solvable by humans.